top of page

 Risk-based OSS System

-The implementation of risk-based business licensing is conducted through an integrated electronic system managed and organized by OSS Agency, namely the OSS system.
-The OSS system consists of the following sub-systems:
+The implementation of risk-based business licensing is conducted through an integrated electronic system managed and organized by OSS Agency, namely known as the OSS system.
+This system consists of the following sub-systems:

 • information service;